 If you have mood swings between deep depression and disruptive mania, you might have bipolar disorder.
 The mental health experts at Live Well Psychiatry diagnose and treat bipolar disorder in Meridian, Idaho.
 Dr. Hoopes is nationally renowned for his medical studies and his work on bipolar treatments.
-If you’re concerned about bipolar disorder, call Live Well Psychiatry or schedule a consultation online today.
+If you’re concerned about bipolar disorder, call Live Well Psychiatry today.

 Bipolar disorder causes dramatic swings in your mood, shifting between depressive and manic episodes.
 You might have periods of normal mood between your extremes.
 There are three common types of bipolar disorder, which are identified by the severity of your symptoms.